 If you’re a business leader and you want to bring emotional intelligence training to improve people-performance, where do you start?
 Based on interviews with dozens of business leaders, getting started is a barrier: EQ is a big field and there are many approaches so there is a lot of noise.
 Plus, it is time consuming to plan an effective implementation.
 The research reveals three essential ingredients to get started with emotional intelligence training for business.

-The three key ingredients are below under “How Emotional Intelligence Training for Business,” but in case it’s not 100% clear that this is a “must do” in today’s business context, here’s why:
+In case it’s not 100% clear that this is a “must do” in today’s business context, here’s why… then how

 In the Workplace Issues Survey the top two issues: (1) retaining good people and also (2) developing leadership capability make the most of people’s talents — both of which can be addressed with emotional intelligence training.
 But respondents also said organizations find it difficult to know HOW to implement emotional intelligence training in business.